lizardfs/documentation/source/man/mfschunkserver.cfg.5.rst

   only on Linux and only with file systems supporting punching holes (XFS, ext4, Btrfs, tmpfs)

+ENABLE_LOAD_FACTOR
+ if enabled, the chunkserver will send periodical reports of its I/O load to the master, which will be taken into consideration when selecting chunkservers for I/O operations.

 REPLICATION_BANDWIDTH_LIMIT_KBPS
   limit how many kilobytes can be replicated from other chunkservers to this chunkserver in every second (by default undefined, i.e. no limits)